Departamento-de-Engenharia-Informatica/lei-24-s2-1dkl-g134/docs/sprintB/global-artifacts/user_manual.md

 Collaborators, employees of the organization, engage in design, construction, and maintenance activities for green areas.

-The Green Spaces Manager (GSM) oversees green space management, tracking KPIs and conducting Statistical Analysis for effective strategies.
-They analyze water consumption costs and equipment usage preferences, utilizing an electronic device for data collection.
-They adapt management approaches for diverse age groups based on insights from user portal data.

-The application now includes features for planning and building irrigation systems in green parks, aiming to streamline these tasks.
-By leveraging powerful algorithms, it can optimize material usage, reduce planning and installation time, and create more efficient irrigation systems.
 # Features:

 - 1. **Skills Registry** | Human Resources Manager